kevin-kmetz/dense-linear-algebra/README.md

 ```

 ## Roadmap
+The library is fairly complete for the use-case that the author designed it for, but it is likely that the project will be returned to and updated as other adjacent linear algebra needs are encountered.

+Specifically, functionality like calculating determinants and solving systems of linear equations are very likely to eventually be implemented.

+A Dockerfile or GitHub actions for automated testing and building are likely to be implemented at some point as well.

+Automatic documentation from inlined comments utilizing Dox is planned.

+One of the existing, available unit testing frameworks for Haxe is eventually planned to be used for unit tests, replacing the bespoke, primitive manner in which unit tests are presently implemented.

+Mutable alternatives to the presently immutable classes may be implemented at some point, or some type of optional instance pooling to reduce garbage churn may be implemented.

+GPU-accelerated versions of the classes specifically will not be implemented - several libraries on Haxelib already sufficiently satisfy this need.

+While it will not be part of the library, the usage of the term "dense" in the title of the library does imply that a library for sparse vectors and matrices is planned, at a time when a need for it is encountered.

 ## Contributing
+Code contributions are welcome!
+See the roadmap immediately above for specific things that are planned.
+Please observe the style used in the existing library and attempt to conform to it.
+As is normally the case, unit tests for newly implemented functionality are always appreciated and beneficial.

 ## Status and Maintenance
 Unless this README explicitly states otherwise, this project is being actively maintained, regardless of how much time has elapsed since the last commit or update.
-If any issues or improvements are needed or desired, feel free to contribute, open an issue, or reach out to the maintainer at "kevin.kmetz@protonmail.com".
+If any issues or improvements are needed or desired, feel free to contribute, open an issue, or reach out to the maintainer at [kevin.kmetz@protonmail.com](mailto:kevin.kmetz@protonmail.com).